 OpenStreetMap has now become an excellent resource - as evidenced by the above animation and the fact that I haven’t bought an overpriced Garmin map for years.
-In combination with freely available the NASA SRTM contour data, it has become practical to roll your own topo maps, or download pre-rendered maps for your GPS.
+In combination with freely available the NASA SRTM contour data, it has become practical to access online maps from a smartphone; or to download pre-rendered maps for your smartphone or GPS.

 OpenStreetMap can be thought of as two things - the cartographic data and a rendering that's applied to the map data to make it human readable.
 There are a number of different renderings created by individuals and companies for a variety of different purposes (road, trail, sea etc).

 Modern android smartphones now have access to a number of mapping applications that can use online map services, or pre-downloaded map files when you're not going to have access to a cellphone signal.

 I've found LocusMaps to the most capable, stable, and fairly simple to use (although it does have a steeper learning curve than Google maps).
 This application has links to a bewildering array of online map services and the ability to either automatically cache on the device, or manually download an area for offline use on the device.